acciento89-bot/schonerledigt/Product/AppStore-en-US.md

 Name: Already Done?

-Subtitle: Know what has been taken care of
+Subtitle: Know what’s already been done

 Promotional text: Stop double-checking, driving back, or asking in the family chat.
 One tap shows what was done, when it happened, and optional photo proof.